Globe Soccer Awards: Selection process

 The awards are given to individuals and entities within the football industry for their achievements.
 The selection process for award recipients involves two stages of voting, where football fans worldwide participate.
 In the first stage, the public selects the finalists from a set of nominees.
 In the second stage, the final decision is made by both public votes and a jury comprising football professionals such as journalists, agents, coaches, and ex-players.

+Criticism

+The Globe Soccer Awards are not widely considered a serious or prestigious ceremony by most football experts, journalists, or analysts.
+They are often viewed as a glamorous commercial event with significant biases and limited credibility compared to established awards like the Ballon d'Or or FIFA The Best Award.
+The Globe Soccer Awards have faced criticism for perceived bias toward agent Jorge Mendes and his client Cristiano Ronaldo, due to Mendes' role as a co-founder and driving force behind the event, his near-monopoly on the Best Agent of the Year award, and Ronaldo's record haul of prizes.
+This perception has been further fueled by the introduction of the Best Middle East Player category in 2023, shortly after Ronaldo's high-profile transfer to Saudi club Al-Nassr in January of that year.